MicrosoftDocs/Viva/Viva/goals/microsoft-project-integration.md

 1. Select **Automatically from a data source**.
 1. Select **Project** from the list of available integrations.
 1. The first time you connect to Project for the Web from Viva Goals, you may be prompted to sign into Project.
 Sign in and select Next.
 1. Select the name of the [Environment](/azure/deployment-environments/overview-what-is-azure-deployment-environments) to fetch the list of Projects.
 Note: Most Projects are in the default environment.
-If you do not know the environment your Project is in, it is likely in the default environment.
+If you don't know the environment your Project is in, it's likely in the default environment.
 1. Select the name of Project you want to connect to your Key Result
 1. **Optional**: Select the Bucket to filter tasks within a Project.
 1. **Optional**: Select if you want to filter tracking progress based on who the tasks are assigned to.
 Unassigned can also be used to select all unassigned tasks in the Project.